-PURPOSE
+2. PURPOSE

-A thorough and comprehensive Internal Capital Adequacy Assessment Process ("ICAAP") is a vital component of a strong risk management process.
+- 2.1 A thorough and comprehensive Internal Capital Adequacy Assessment Process ("ICAAP") is a vital component of a strong risk management process.
 The ICAAP should produce a level of capital adequate to support the nature and level of an institution's risk.
-These guidelines specifically addresses licensees' responsibility in developing and implementing its own ICAAP for the purpose of setting internal capital targets and developing strategies for achieving those internal targets that are consistent with its business plans, risk profile and current operating environment.
+These guidelines specifically address licensees' responsibility in developing and implementing its own ICAAP for the purpose of setting internal capital targets and developing strategies for achieving those internal targets that are consistent with its business plans, risk profile and current operating environment. - 2.2 These guidelines are based on the Basel Committee on Banking Supervision's (BCBS) document entitled International Convergence of Capital Measurement and Capital Standards: A Revised Framework, also known as Basel II (finalised in June 2006) and in the BCBS's document entitled Enhancements to the Basel II Framework (finalised in July 2009).